This post may include affiliate links.

 Documentaries – DIY Self Care Kit Item #4

-This another new step for me.
-When I’ve been having a rough time, feeling unmotivated or overwhelmed by doubt, the way I go about changing my mindset is watching something inspirational.
+This is another new step for me.
+When I’ve been having a rough time, feeling unmotivated or overwhelmed by doubt, I change my mindset by watching something inspirational.
 Something that will give me an “aha” moment.

 I’ve found two great streaming websites (the holistic versions of Netflix) for this.

 FMTV – FMTV has a huge bank of documentaries, recipes, guided programs & yoga/exercise videos.
-I would recommend FMTV for anyone who’s looking at changing their food habits.
-While they’re documentaries are good, they seem to have a lot more on food.
+I would recommend FMTV to anyone looking at changing their food habits.
+While their documentaries are good, they seem to have a lot more on food.

 Gaia – Gaia is the ultimate place for spirituality & yoga.
-It doesn’t have so much on food like FMTV.
+It doesn’t have so much food as FMTV.
 Their categories explain it all – they have Yoga, Transformation, Seeking Truth & Film & Docs.
-A great part of Gaia though is their topics section.
-It has SO many topics to look through and guide you on where to go.
+A significant part of Gaia, though, is its topics section.
+It has many topics to look through and guide you on where to go.

 Quiet Time – DIY Self Care Kit Item #5

-While this isn’t actually a physical self care tool, it’s an important one to note!
+While this isn’t a physical self-care tool, it’s important to note!
 Everything I’ve read always goes back to the same thing – quieting the mind.

-There are so many benefits to giving yourself quiet time to reflect & just breath.
+There are so many benefits to giving yourself quiet time to reflect & just breathe.

-If you struggle with this, a good idea is to create a sacred space or meditation space somewhere in your house.
-This doesn’t have to be a whole room or anything – it can literally be a corner!
+If you struggle with this, a good idea is to create a sacred meditation space in your house.
+This doesn’t have to be a whole room or anything – it can be a corner!

 Some other posts to read on learning how to meditate and quiet the mind are: